top of page

 a parachute.

-dynamics of saving and the importance of having good credit.
-You can't start too soon.
+saving and the importance of having good credit; even entrepreneurship.
+You can't start too soon

 Here's John Jr. reflecting on his combat pilot training and what he experienced in those military years traveling outside of Kansas City for the first time.
 It would broaden his horizons and temper resolve in pursuing a quality of life as he grew older by "just having that drive".